 Wrightsville is a very small city located in the state of Georgia.
 With a population of 3,642 people and two constituent neighborhoods, Wrightsville is the 245th largest community in Georgia.

-Being a small city, Wrightsville does not have a public transit system used by locals to get to and from work.
+Wrightsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Wrightsville in 2010 was $14,277, which is low income relative to Georgia and the nation.
 This equates to an annual income of $57,108 for a family of four.
 However, Wrightsville contains both very wealthy and poor people as well.

 Wrightsville is an extremely ethnically-diverse city.
 The people who call Wrightsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wrightsville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Wrightsville include German, Irish, European, and Scottish.

 The most common language spoken in Wrightsville is English.
 Other important languages spoken here include Spanish and African languages.